 Automatic database backups turn a failed upgrade, a bad deployment, or an accidental DELETE into a restore job with a recent recovery point.
 A scheduled logical dump is often the simplest way to keep a current copy of schemas and data outside the running database server.

 These steps assume a Linux host with cron, gzip, and flock available, and they use --single-transaction for an online logical backup of mostly InnoDB workloads.
-Nontransactional tables such as MyISAM can still change during the dump, and current MySQL docs add extra privilege requirements for some GTID-enabled servers.
-Current MariaDB docs also note that recent dumps begin with a sandbox-mode line and that the older mysqldump name is being retired in some MariaDB environments.
+Nontransactional tables such as MyISAM can still change during the dump.
+Some MySQL GTID configurations need an extra flush privilege, and recent MariaDB dumps should be restored with a compatible mariadb client because their output can begin with a sandbox-mode statement.

 $ sudo install --directory --owner=root --group=root --mode=0700 /var/backups/mysql